ttompost/Multiple-mediators-Collab/readme.txt

 Simulation time step = 0.1 ms.
 ODE system solved with the 4th-order Runge-Kutta method.

 External input I (Eq.
-1) had four shapes: step-pulse, ramp-and-hold, double ramp and hold and frozen noise.
+1) had four shapes: step-pulse, ramp-and-hold, double ramp-and-hold and frozen noise.
 For shapes of the first three inputs, see below.
 For explanation of the fourth input, see Zeldenrust et al (2017): https://www.frontiersin.org/journals/computational-neuroscience/articles/10.3389/fncom.2017.00049/full.

   _______
 _|       |_ (step-pulse)